crainiac/chthonic/README.md

 ## Environment Setup
 1. Replace references to the dummy package name with your package name via `sh replace_chthonic.sh <your-package-name>`.
 2. Add any package dependencies to `setup.py` and `requirements.txt`.
-   * If you decide to `pip install` new dependencies as you develop, it's all good!
+   * If you decide to `pip install` new dependencies later on, as you develop, it's all good!
 Just remember to add them to `setup.py` and `requirements.txt`.
 3. Install the environment with `vagrant up`.
 4. Enter the environment with `vagrant ssh`.
    * To stop running the environment, exit it with `exit` and halt it with `vagrant halt`—this can save a lot of CPU and memory when you're not working on the package.
 Bring it up again anytime with `vagrant up`.